Leopard-2019/WordGuessGames/README.md

-WORD GUESS GAME - ADVANCED ASSIGNMENT #3
+# WORD GUESS GAME #

-In this assignment, A game call Word Guess has been created in the web browser.
-The theme for this game is rock bands.
+A game call Word Guess has been created in the web browser.
+The theme for this game is Rock Bands.

 1. If the word is "journey", it is initally displayed like this " _________" when the game starts.